Hooksmith

 £60.00

-A celebration of all things cricket and music.
+A print which celebrates cricket and music.

-‘Dreadlock Holiday’ (10CC) is the lyrical reference to what has to be the all time cricket in my opion, though Paul Kelly’s song about Donal Bradman playing at the MCG is equally as moving.
+‘Dreadlock Holiday’ (10CC) is the lyrical reference to what has to be the all time cricket in my opion, though Paul Kelly’s song about Donald Bradman playing at the MCG is equally as moving.

-Set in a large 16 Line (67mm) Egyptian or Slab Serif typeface (wooden type made by Day & Collins London) to closely reseble the Play Bill typeface n the Wisden Almanac aka the Cricketer’s Bible.
+Set in a large 16 Line (67mm) Egyptian or Slab Serif typeface (wooden type made by Day & Collins London) to closely reseble the Play Bill typeface n the Wisden Almanac (aka the Cricketer’s Bible).
 The show of the end grain wood on the ‘L’ of Love is quite remarkable.

 My cricket career ended abruptly at age 5 after an unfortunate wicket keeping incident resulting in a lovely shiner to my left eye.